-In this article, we will go through the installation process of XCache for PHP on CentOS 7 and 8.
+This article will go through the steps to install XCache for PHP on CentOS 7 and 8.
 XCache is an extension for PHP that caches its operational code.
-It is extremely fast, and it speeds up the pages loading times that had already been visited and increased the website’s overall loading speeds.
+It is extremely fast, speeds up the page loading times that have already been visited and increases the website’s overall loading speeds.

-XCache optimizes performance caching the compiled state of PHP scripts into the RAM and uses the compiled version straight from the RAM.
-This may increase PHP execution 1-5 times faster than default installation.
+XCache optimizes performance by caching the compiled state of PHP scripts into the RAM and using the compiled version straight from the RAM.
+This may increase PHP execution by 1-5 times faster than default installation.

 To install XCache on CentOS, we will need to install the EPEL repository.